Yana-Dyachok/password/README.md

-# password
+# Password
-template for password verification with 5 condition
+Template for password verification with 5 conditions

 [Click](https://yana-dyachok.github.io/password/) to see my work